OK class! Today we are going to discuss an interesting psychological phenomenon called Pareidolia.

 Brand Storytelling is Framing

 One of the most important parts of effective communication is understanding the concept of frames.
 Frames are the lenses through which your target audience(s) sees the world.
-They are made up of a combination of experiences, environment, culture and beliefs, and current situations.

 - Social situation